MemVerge/splash/README.md

 based on the usage of the file.
 For detail, please check the [Plugin API](doc/Plugin_API.md) document.

-The Splash project is released with 2 default plugins:
+The Splash project is currently released with two default plugins:
-* plugin for shared file system like NFS, use following storage factory:
+* the plugin for shared file system such as NFS:
   `com.memverge.splash.shared.SharedFSFactory`
 * plugin for Spark block manager with local disk storage:
   `org.apache.spark.shuffle.local.LocalStorageFactory`

+These plugins also serve as examples for developers to develop his/her own storage plugins.